 “Partnering with UNICEF has been a lifelong dream and is my proudest accomplishment to-date,” said UNICEF Ambassador Halima Aden.
 “I’ve seen the organization’s incredible, impactful work for children first-hand.
 When I was young, UNICEF gave me an education, empowering myself, my family and our community in the process.
 It’s an honor to have this platform with UNICEF USA and I look forward to advocating for children around the world, just as others advocated for me.”

-In September 2017, Aden traveled to Mexico with UNICEF NextGen to view UNICEF’s programs to support migrant and refugee children at the border of Guatemala and see ongoing recovery efforts from the 2017 earthquakes.
+In August 2017, Aden traveled to Mexico with UNICEF NextGen to view UNICEF’s programs supporting migrant and refugee children at the border of Guatemala.
 In March 2018, Aden inspired students at UNICEF USA’s Annual Summit in Washington D.C. by speaking on the Women’s Empowerment and Leadership panel session.

 This June, she joined TedX, UNHCR and UNICEF for the first-ever TedX conference from a refugee camp.
 Aden shared her personal story to thousands of refugees and emphasized, “Although the children here [in Kakuma] may be refugees, first and foremost they are children.
 They deserve every opportunity to flourish, to hope, to dream, to be successful.”

 “To know Halima Aden is to know a fiercely passionate, intelligent and motivated young woman who pours her heart and soul into everything she does,” said Caryl M. Stern, President & CEO of UNICEF USA.
 “Her story is one of resilience and triumph and we are honored to officially welcome her to the UNICEF family where she will advocate on behalf of the world’s most vulnerable children.”